brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 }
 ```

-**Gradient accumulation** based on **micro-batching** is a technique that simulates a large mini-batch as an iteration of several micro-batches.
-This is particularly relevant when the whole mini-batch does not fit into memory, and using an accumulation of micro-batches overcomes that limitation.
+**Gradient accumulation** based on **micro-batching** is a technique that simulates a large mini-batch as an iteration across several micro-batches.
+This is particularly relevant when the whole mini-batch does not fit into memory, and using an accumulation of micro-batches will overcome that limitation.
 This method is enabled by setting `train_micro_batch_size_per_gpu` (defaulted to `train_batch_size`) or `gradient_accumulation_steps` (defaulted to `1`).
-In our case, we will start with a micro-batch of 1 single input per GPU, that accummulate up to a batch size of 256 across all 8 GPUs, resulting in 32 gradient accumulation steps:
+In our case, we will start with a micro-batch of 1 single input per GPU, that accummulate up to a batch size of 256 across all 8 GPUs, therefore resulting in 32 gradient accumulation steps:

 ```json
 {